opt-out-tools/opt-out/README.md

 - `127.0.0.1:5000/predict?sentence=Just Stop It` **or**
 - `127.0.0.1:5000/predict?sentence=Just%20Stop%20It`

-__NB__: the flask app needs to be re-initiated for each new sentence (you can exit the flask app pressing `Ctrl + c` and re-initate it with `python deploy.py`).
+__NB__: the flask app needs to be re-initiated for each new sentence (you can exit the flask app pressing `Ctrl + c` and re-initiate it with `python deploy.py`).
 This is due to how TensorFlow works (more info can be found in the Issues tab).

 To work on the browser extension run:
 ```